pranav-sankhe/Modelling-the-fringing-effects-and-other-parasitic-effects-of-short-channel-hemts/README.md

 **            ![4.png](https://lh5.googleusercontent.com/3SSCBgkMw_CvBZD3tk22_mlx91nUs6dIa4icm1WfMOpv4EkVAlt-erc2EasYEECpCBuIT2AXmMnLWXIt0EEMJEMGHkbFleetbh6PiyNNzfCQTe2pYq5UHyhQcUW_4vAwvkm6UFeV)  ………….(5)**

-The Kamochouchi and Zaky model  assumes that the separation between the electrodes is very small in comparison to the length of the elctrodes which is obviously not the case in short channel mosfets.
+The Kamochouchi and Zaky model  assumes that the separation between the electrodes is very small in comparison to the length of the electrodes which is obviously not the case in short channel mosfets.

 Now as tox/Lg increases ,there is more crowding of the field lines in the spacer region.
 The fringing field from the gate to source/drain regions increases as the function of tox/Lg.